richstokes/MeshFTP/README.md

 - `-s, --server` (required): Server node ID to connect to (e.g., `!abcd1234` or `abcd1234`)
 - `-d, --directory` (optional): Download directory (default: `~/Downloads/MFTP`)

+> Note: Terminals will often try and interpret the `!` character, so either escape it (e.g., `\!abcd1234`) or omit it when specifying the server node ID.

 **Example:**

 ```bash